Unboxing LLMs > loading...

 Layer-Selective Merging

-# Selective layer merging config
+# Example selective layer merging config

-- model: "llama2-7b-code-specialist"
+- model: ./models/llama2-7b-base

 parameters: